The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 23 More Reasons To Hire A Franchise Attorney

-You’ll need to hire a franchise attorney to go through the FDD with you.
+You’ll need to hire a franchise attorney to go through the Franchise Disclosure Document (including the franchise agreement) with you.

 23 crucial items are listed in the FDD…by law.